Here are the history-making LGBTQ officials in the Biden administration

 Skelly was confirmed in July 2021 as assistant secretary of Defense for readiness.
 A former Navy aviator, Skelly served on Biden’s Pentagon transition team following the 2020 election.

-She is also the co-founder and vice president of Out in National Security, which advocates for increased representation of LGBT people in the national security workforce.
+She is also the co-founder and vice president of Out in National Security, which advocates for increased representation of LGBTQ people in the national security workforce.

 Federal judges